Filet Crochet. Tips on How to Keep it Neat!

 What is Filet Crochet?

 I do love a bit of filet crochet.
-Watching the pattern slowly appear is very satisfying.
-It can look fabulous if done in a neat manner, but getting those neat little blocks can be tricky.
-So if your filet work is looking more like a maze no one is ever going to get out of, below are some helpful little tips to keep it neat.
+Watching the pattern slowly appear is incredibly satisfying.
+Filet can look absolutely stunning when worked neatly, but getting those crisp little blocks can be tricky.

-Your initial starting chain needs to be the same tension as your rows will be.
-If you feel you tend to work your chain a lot tighter, then go up a hook size.
-If you don't, the beginning or bottom of your blanket may bow.
+Keep your starting chain consistent.
+Your foundation chain needs to match the tension you’ll use throughout the project.
+If you tend to chain tightly, go up a hook size for the chain.
+Otherwise, the bottom edge of your blanket may bow.

-Keep your stitch height the same throughout.
+Watch your stitch height.
 Tension and stitch height are not the same thing.
-If you have issues with stitch height, there are many helpful tutorials online.
+If you struggle with stitch height, there are many helpful tutorials online that can assist.

-It is very tempting to use that chain loop to crochet around instead of into.
-If you want your filet to really pop, take the time to work any stitches that are placed as solid blocks into the chain (not around it).
+Work into the chain space, not around it.
+It’s very tempting to crochet around the chain loop instead of into it.
+But if you want your filet design to really pop, take the time to work solid block stitches into the chain, not around it.

-Ensure each Double Crochet sits squarely on top of the Double Crochet of the row below.
+Stack your stitches neatly.
+Ensure each double crochet sits squarely on top of the double crochet in the row below.

-Count your stitches each row and section.
-Finding out you have missed a stitch 10 rows back is no fun at all.
+Count your stitches regularly.
+Count each row and section.
+Discovering you missed a stitch ten rows back is no fun at all.

-Think about your yarn choice.
-Some colours tend to show the filet work better than others, and fibre content can also make a difference.
-A flat yarn such as cotton will show more defined stitches.
+Choose your yarn wisely.
+Some colours show filet work better than others, and fibre content can make a big difference.
+A flatter yarn such as cotton often creates more defined stitches and sharper detail.

 An example of more advanced techniques that can be incorporated into Filet Crochet,